Selling a Home in the Summer Months in STL

-- The early spring market in St Louis was suffering again this year from low inventory.
-We were experiencing multiple offers on many homes.
-Since COVID-19 our St Louis metropolitan area is still experiencing low inventory in certain price points and locations.
+- The early spring market in St Louis in 2022i s suffering still from low inventory.
+We are experiencing multiple offers on many homes.
 Many homes are selling within the first few days with multiple offers.

 Sellers, it is more important than ever to “rev it up”.
 These tips should give you a jump start over your competition for selling a home in the summer months:

 - Curb Appeal: make sure your lawn is lush and green.
 Best practice is to keep the grass a little longer and maybe cut it twice a week.
 Plant a few annuals for bursts of color.

 - Air Conditioning: Please, please, please keep it cool.
 I have shown homes where the temperature inside was higher than outside.
 All the buyers wanted to do was leave.

 - Outside living spaces: Selling a home in the summer months gives you a great opportunity to show off your outdoor living spaces.
 If you have a patio or deck, make sure it is staged.
 Buyers are going to be looking for places for the kids to play, places for the pets and where they will be barbecuing.
 Outdoor living spaces are a high priority on buyers’ wish lists.

 - Light and bright: Good daylighting is preferable in both summer and winter months.
 It is a balancing act between direct sunlight, ambient light and artificial light.
 Read here for tips on good daylighting.